CSC207-UofT/course-project-we-tried/Phase 2/Phase 2 Report.md

   - PickupSystem calls the pickup method
   - Then ItemManager and ItemPicker will call removeItem to remove it from the system and database.

+The UI is dependent on LoginController and PickupSystem from the outer layer to the inner layer, and these two controllers are dependent on use cases UserManager and ItemManager.
+ItemManager is dependent on the entities item, freezer, locker, and refrigerator, whereas UserManager is dependent on the entity user.
+As a result, each layer is dependent on the layer above it; the Dependency Rule is consistently followed.